omega-800/summaries-se-ost/CN1/doc.typ

 ARP has no validation if the sender of a frame is correct.
 ARP spoofing, also called ARP poisoning, refers to the method of inserting the wrong MAC address into ARP requests and responses by the node.
 An attacker can lead sent frames to the wrong destination and has the ability to read the traffic (MITM attack).
 Configuring static ARP entries is one way to prevent ARP spoofing.

+A host compares the destination IPv4 address and its own IPv4 address to determine if the two IPv4 addresses are located on the same Layer 3 network.
+If the destination host is not on the same network, the source checks its ARP table for an entry with the IPv4 address of the default gateway.
+If there is no entry, it uses the ARP process to determine a MAC address of the default gateway.
+Ethernet devices also maintain an ARP table (also called ARP cache).
+Entries in the ARP table are time stamped and can time out.

+- PC A sends a broadcast: “Who has the IP 10.10.10.30?”
+- The ARP Request is flooded
+- The PC with the sought IP sends his ARP Reply “I have the IP, here is my MAC Address”.
+This is sent as a unicast because the Switch already knows PC A.
+- Now the PC A knows the MAC address of 10.10.10.30 and can send its Packet.

 == Switch

 - All devices connected to the switch ports form a _broadcast domain_
+- All ports are full-duplex

+=== Flooding

+When a switch gets a data packet, and it did not know the DA, it floods the information to all ports but the one where it received the data.
+(Unicast flooding)

+=== Filtering

+When a switch gets a data packet, and already knows that the DA is on the same port as the SA, it filters the information and does not flood it, because the other switches do not need to know.
+This reduces traffic.

+=== Forwarding

+If the destination MAC address comes from another port within the switch, then the frame is sent to the identified port for transmission.

 == VLAN